 Our sixth and final contribution is a general theorem about the contractivity of the interconnection of contracting systems.
 Motivated by applications to large scale systems, we provide a sufficient condition for contraction and establish optimal contraction rates for interconnected systems.
 This theorem is the counterpart for contracting system of the classic theorem about the interconnection of dissipative systems, e.g., see~\cite[Chapter~2]{MA-CM-AP:16}.
 This treatment generalizes the results in~\cite[Section~5]{TS:75}, \cite{GR-MDB-EDS:13}, and~\cite[Lemma~3.2]{JWSP-FB:12za}, where optimal rates of contraction are not provided, vector fields are differentiable, and interconnections with inputs are not studied.

-\begin{arxiv} As this document is an ArXiv technical report, it additionally contains a treatment of semi-contraction and subspace contraction in terms of semi-norms and matrix semi-measures in Appendix~\ref{app:semi}.
-This treatment generalizes that in~\cite{SJ-PCV-FB:19q} by providing derivative-free conditions for semi-contraction and subspace contraction in terms of weak pairings and the one-sided Lipschitz condition on the vector field. \end{arxiv}
+\begin{arxiv} As this document is an ArXiv technical report.
+As compared with its corresponding journal article, this report additionally contains (i) additional proofs of properties of sum-decompositions of weak pairings in Appendix~\ref{app:diagWSIP} and (ii) a treatment of semi-contraction and subspace contraction in terms of semi-norms and log semi-norms in Appendix~\ref{app:semi}.
+The treatment of semi-contraction generalizes that in~\cite{SJ-PCV-FB:19q} by providing derivative-free conditions for semi-contraction and subspace contraction in terms of weak pairings and the one-sided Lipschitz condition on the vector field. \end{arxiv}

 \textit{Paper organization:} Section~\ref{SIPs} reviews Lumer pairings and Dini derivatives.
 Section~\ref{sec:WSIP} defines weak pairings and provides explicit formulas for $\ell_p$ norms.
 Section~\ref{sec:contraction} proves contraction equivalences.
 Section~\ref{sec:robustness} gives robustness results for contracting vector fields.
 Section~\ref{sec:networks} studies the interconnection of contracting systems.
 Section \ref{conclusions} provides conclusions.